 The average admission length is approximately one to two years.
-At the end of this time, depending on each patient’s situation, it is hoped that you will have been moved to a more suitable setting within your recovery journey – whether that be towards a low secure ward or a community setting.
+At the end of this time, depending on each patient’s situation, it is hoped that you will be moved to a more suitable setting within your recovery journey – whether that be towards a low secure ward or a community setting.

 Philosophy of care